tasxatzial/exercism-javascript-exercises/README.md

-# Exercism (JavaScript)
+# Exercism JavaScript exercises

-[Exercism](https://exercism.org/) is an online, open-source, free coding platform that offers code practice and mentorship on 67 different programming languages.
+[Exercism](https://exercism.org/) is an online, open-source, free coding platform that offers code practice and mentorship on 70+ different programming languages.

 ---